Walk 38 – Ayrshire Coastal Path: Dunure to Ayr (6.7 miles)

 The download/follow button on this post contains an affiliate link from which I make a small commission.
 More info in the Privacy Policy – linked in footer.

 This is an incredible walk along one of the most rugged sections of the Ayrshire Coast.
-You will experience varied terrain including beaches, rocky outcrops, grassy farmland and a disused railway.
+On this well sign-posted route, you will experience varied terrain including beaches, rocky outcrops, grassy farmland and a disused railway.
 Prepare yourself for stunning views and a unique sense of remoteness.

 **It is important to check tide times before setting off on this walk**